 5. Don’t hack into your foot to solve a problem.

-Instead of removing pieces of your own flesh, try treating calluses with a pumice stone or put accommodative padding in your shoe.
+Instead of removing pieces of your own flesh, try treating calluses with a pumice stone or putting accommodative padding in your shoe.

-Nail fungus can be sometimes treated by removing part of the nail (debridement), or with an over-the-counter anti-fungal medication specifically for nails.
+Nail fungus can sometimes be treated by removing part of the nail (debridement) or with over-the-counter antifungal medications specifically for nails.

-“Alternatively patients can use Vick’s vapor rub or apply Listerine to the nail plates daily to get rid of nail fungus,” says Dr. Bahnson.
+For a more homeopathic treatment, you can use Vick's vapor rub or apply Listerine to the nail daily to get rid of nail fungus.

 And blisters should be left alone.
 If a blister has torn, cleanse the area with soap and water, leave the skin flap in place, and apply antibiotic ointment and a clean bandage.